reallyasi9/ZipStreams.jl/README.md

 Install via the Julia package manager, `Pkg.add("ZipStreams")`.

-You can wrap any Julia `IO` object with the `zipstream` function.
+You can wrap any Julia `IO` object with the `zipsource` function.
 The returned struct can be iterated to read archived files in archive order.
 Information about each file is stored in the `.info` property of the struct returned from the iterator.
 The struct returned from the iterator is readable like any standard